Middletown Middle High School

 The new middle high school is the leading project in Middletown’s school facility master plan, designed to foster equity and operational efficiency across the district.
 The plan consolidates grades PK-1 in an early education center and relocates grades 2-5 to the former high school building, which is now being renovated for elementary-level education.

 With this project, Middletown has expanded its high school career technical education (CTE) programs in computer science, health careers, and manufacturing technology with state-of-the-art labs, makerspaces, and shops that open to outdoor learning spaces for large-scale projects.
-On the first and second floors, high school CTE spaces and middle school STEAM classrooms are in close proximity, forming a CTE-STEAM spine for hands-on, career-focused learning opportunities at all levels.
+High school CTE spaces, middle school STEM classrooms, and art rooms for both levels are located directly off of the school’s main thoroughfare, creating a CTE-STEAM spine that promotes hands-on, career-focused learning opportunities at all levels.